CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

    ![MongoDB service in the Web Console](../media/mongo-svc-webconsole.png)

 ## Task 5: Deploy Ratings API

+In this task, you will fork the application to your own GitHub repository, use the OpenShift CLI to deploy the `rating-api`, configure the required environment variables, verify that the service is running, load data into Mongodb database, retrieve `rating-api` service hostname, setup GitHub webhook and update rating-api Target Port.

 The `rating-api` is a NodeJS application that connects to mongoDB to retrieve and rate items.
 Below are some of the details that you'll need to deploy this.